 "Bear one another's burdens, and so fulfill the law of Christ."1

-Pastor Tod Bolsinger shares the following story about two members in the San Clemente Presbyterian church: "Gus and Hal are widowers at my church.
+Pastor Tod Bolsinger shares the following story about two members in his previous church: "Gus and Hal are widowers.
 Octogenarians both, they have become friends since their wives passed.
-It's getting harder for both of them to come to church on Sundays, but to be sure when they are there, they are there together.
+It's getting harder for both of them to go to church on Sundays, but to be sure when they are there, they are there together.

 Isn't this what Christianity is all about—supporting one another, caring for one another, and working together with one another—for the cause of Christ.
 In Christ's ministry on earth it was almost always in conjunction with one or more of his disciples.
 He sent out the 70 messengers two by two.
 Peter, James and John ministered together, as did Paul and Barnabas; Paul and Silas; Paul, Silas and Timothy; Barnabas and John Mark; and Priscilla and Aquila.
 We, too, need to care for each other, support each other, and work together for the cause of Jesus Christ and the spreading of the gospel.